Novel method for determining the light quark mass ratio using $\eta'\to\eta \pi\pi$ decays: Isospin breaking in decays

 \section{Isospin breaking in $\eta'\to\eta\pi\pi$ decays}

 Isospin symmetry requires that the $u$ and $d$ quarks are identical.
 Nevertheless, their electric charges and masses differ, leading to two sources of isospin-breaking effects: electromagnetic interactions and the mass difference between the up and down quarks.
 Both contributions can be systematically studied using chiral perturbation theory (ChPT)~\cite{Weinberg:1978kz,Gasser:1983yg,Gasser:1984gg} with virtual photons~\cite{Urech:1994hd}.
 It has been shown that electromagnetic corrections to the extraction of the $Q$ parameter from isospin breaking (IB) $\eta\to3\pi$ decays are negligibly small, at the percent level of the isospin-breaking effects stemming from the quark mass difference~\cite{Ditsche:2008cq}.
-Analogously, we can assume that electromagnetic effects in $\eta'\to\eta\pi\pi$ decays will also be negligible and therefore will not be considered in the following.
+For the processes considered in here, nevertheless we will consider electromagnetic corrections in this work.
 The isospin-breaking-induced threshold cusp at the $\pi^+\pi^-$ threshold in the $\pi^0\pi^0$ invariant mass distribution of the $\eta'\to\eta\pi^0\pi^0$ has been studied in Ref.~\cite{Kubis:2009sb} using a nonrelativistic effective field theory framework.

 Since the reactions under study involve the $\eta'$ meson, a suitable framework to describe the decay amplitudes is ChPT with large $N_c$~\cite{Leutwyler:1996sa,Kaiser:2000gs}, with $N_c$ the number of quark colors.
 This framework employs a triple expansion in powers of light quark masses, powers of momentum, and powers of $1/N_c$ with the power counting $\partial_\mu=\mathcal{O}(\sqrt{\delta})$, $m_q=\mathcal{O}(\delta)$, $1 / N_c=\mathcal{O}(\delta)$.
 However, it has been found that the chiral perturbative amplitude alone up to the next-to-leading order (NLO) does not yield the correct values for the Dalitz plot parameters~\cite{Fariborz:1999gr}.
 Given that the $\pi\pi$ invariant mass for the $\eta'\to \eta\pi\pi$ decays can reach up to 0.41~GeV, it is essential to account for the $S$-wave $\pi\pi$ final state interaction in a nonperturbative manner to incorporate the $f_0(500)$ contributions, as demonstrated for $\eta\to3\pi$ decays~\cite{Anisovich:1996tx}.
 This has been done in Refs.~\cite{Borasoy:2005du,Borasoy:2006uv,Escribano:2010wt,Gonzalez-Solis:2018xnw} using unitarized ChPT and in Refs.~\cite{Isken:2017dkw,Akdag:2021efj} using dispersion relations.
 Here we follow the description outlined in Ref.~\cite{Escribano:2010wt}, where an NLO analysis within large $N_c$ ChPT was performed including $\pi\pi$ rescattering effects via the $N/D$ unitarization method~\cite{Chew:1960iv,Oller:1998zr}.